 Barlow's late ascension in the art world has been attributed to sexism as well as socioeconomic factors.
 In 2017, The Guardian wrote—drawing from conversations with the artist, artistic directors and curators—that her earlier sculptures were not collected in part due to her gender and also the comparative lack of well-established commercial galleries in postwar London.
 Because of their size and lack of space, many of her works were discarded after being exhibited.
 With the recent trend in the art world to excavate overlooked women artists, Barlow has begun to receive increased recognition.

 Barlow has been internationally recognised for her contributions to contemporary art, including her election as a Royal Academician (2011) and winning the Aachen Art Prize (2012) and Mari Anton & Elsa von Freytag-Loringhoven Art Prize for Women Artists (2019).
-In 2016, she was nominated for The Hepworth Prize for Sculpture.
-Phyllida Barlow: frontier, a major retrospective of the artist's work, is due to open at Haus der Kunst, Munich, in May 2021.
+She was made a dame in 2021.

 Solo exhibitions include HURLY-BURLY, Gagosian, Paris (2023); glimpse, Hauser & Wirth, Los Angeles (2022); __Phyllida Barlow: frontier, Hauser der Kunst, Munich (2021); Artist Rooms: Phyllida Barlow, Turner Contemporary, Margate, U.K. (2017); demo, Kunsthalle Zurich (2016); Phyllida Barlow: set, The Fruitmarket Gallery, Edinburgh (2015); siege, New Museum, New York (2012).